Can I Make A Diesel Claim?

-Not all diesel Mercedes cars are eligible for a diesel emissions claim.
-To know if you are potentially eligible for compensation you can check here.
+Not all diesel cars are eligible for a diesel emissions claim.
+Even if you owned a diesel vehicle between the relevant dates, not all engines were affected.
+To know if you are potentially eligible for compensation in minutes you can use our vehicle reg check here.

 How much do I get from a diesel emissions claim?

 This is dependent on the outcome of the legal proceedings.
 It is estimated that some claims can be as much as £10,000.
-But others may be only a few hundred pounds.
 In a similar case against Volkswagen, 91,000 claimants were paid £193 million, with an average payout of over £2,100.

 Can I cancel my claim?

 You can cancel your claim within the first 14 days.
 If you cancel your claim after that you may be liable for some legal fees.